-The purpose of the 20mph programme is to introduce appropriate speed limits on roads that meet criteria.
+The purpose of the 20 mph programme is to introduce appropriate speed limits on roads that meet the speed limit criteria.

 Speed limits are not used to deal with problems of speeding motorists; which are addressed using engineering measures or enforcement.